Petagas War Memorial

-The Petagas War Memorial or Petagas War Memorial Garden (Taman Peringatan Petagas/Perang Petagas) is a memorial park dedicated to the Second World War victims in Sabah particularly to 324 resistance movement members, who were executed on 21 January 1944 at the site by the Japanese occupying forces of North Borneo for their involvement in the Jesselton Revolt.
+The Petagas War Memorial or Petagas War Memorial Garden (Taman Peringatan Petagas/Perang Petagas, 必打卡士战争烈士纪念碑) is a memorial park dedicated to the Second World War victims in Sabah particularly to 324 resistance movement members, who were executed on 21 January 1944 at the site by the Japanese occupying forces of North Borneo for their involvement in the Jesselton Revolt.
 The park memorial plate lists the names of men of various ethnic groups in North Borneo and from various islands in the Sulu Archipelago including the main resistance leader Albert Kwok and those who assisted or died in Labuan Military Prison.
 The park was built exactly on the site where the massacre took place and where the victims were initially buried.
 It is located in Kampung Peringatan Petagas in the district of Putatan in Sabah, Malaysia.